isabella232/journey-optimizer-learn.en/help/challenges/create-and-personalize-emails-challenge.md

 ## The Story

 Luma, a fictional athletic apparel company, is looking to promote its latest apparel and gear collection and to drive sales for existing customers.
-To support the new collection campaign, the Luma marketing team asks you to create two email messages that are sent to customers as part of the campaign.
+To support the New Collection campaign, the Luma marketing team asks you to create two email messages that are sent to customers as part of the campaign.

-## Let’s jump in
+## Your Challenge

+Create the following emails in Journey Optimizer

 ### Email Message #1 – Summer collection announcement

-<br>&nbsp;

-YOUR CHALLENGE

 Create an email to announce the arrival of the new Summer collection.
 You have received an html file from an agency with the design for the email body: [SeasonalCollectionEmail.html](/help/challenges/assets/SeasonalCollectionEmail.html)